Kameisha Jerae Hodge: Early life

 Hodge was born in 1989 in Washington, D.C., the oldest of eleven, and she, a brother, and a sister were raised by their mother Sabrina.
 For a while, they were homeless, staying with relatives or at homeless shelters.

 Hodge began reading in poetry competitions while in middle school.
-In tenth grade, she met her mentor, Yolanda D. Coleman-Body, who introduced her to journalism, publishing, and writing and taught her how to "exist in the industry as a Black girl".
+In tenth grade, she met her mentor, Yolonda D. Coleman, who introduced her to journalism, publishing, and writing and taught her how to "exist in the industry as a Black girl".
 Coleman-Body encouraged Hodge to write for Rated-T, the school magazine; Hodge became a reporter, writer, and editor.
 She also served as the Editor-in-Chief of Knight Vision, the school newspaper.
 She graduated from Friendship Collegiate Academy Public Charter School in 2007.

 Hodge attended Lafayette College as a Posse Scholar and English and Africana major and quickly became involved with campus life.

 She served as the VP of Writing Organization Reaching Dynamic Students, a student arts group; performed at mic nights and poetry slams; started Lafayette's step team; was resident of the Association of Black Collegians; co-hosted a radio show with DJ Spyda Da Don; and oversaw the African-Caribbean interest floor in her dorm.
 She also interned at MTV's development department for The N during her summer break.
 While there, she was a live audience member for Total Request Live and in the pilot episode of Dance or Drop, a proposed MTV show.
 She graduated from Lafayette in 2012 with a BA in English and moved on to pursue an MA in English and creative writing with a concentration in poetry from Southern New Hampshire University.

 She also has a certificate in publishing.